 It’s easy to bring one with you.
 A light can be inexpensive, lightweight, and—if you bring along a set of extra batteries—pretty reliable.
 Headlamps are now more popular than ever.
 They’re just as good (or better) than regular flashlights, and they have the added benefit of allowing hands-free illumination.

 Because of vastly improved battery technology and capacity, as well as compact and powerful electronics, the flashlight is one “essential” that’s been greatly improved over the years.

 Be sure the flashlight selected throws a strong enough beam to light up a trail in total darkness.
 Check with store clerks (or read-up online) about beam-strength.
 Many cheaper lights may be great for nighttime reading, but won’t help you navigate a dark trail.
 Some lights, boast a high-intensity beam that can adjust from “spot” to “flood”, or from a bright, focused point of light to a wider, slightly dimmer beam—kind of like the zoom lens on a camera.
 All of the best ones are waterproof.
 So if you get stuck in the dark when it’s raining, you’ll be able to find your way.

 10. Matches and Fire-starter

-A handy—and necessary—fire-starter companion is, of course, a box of matches.
+Then of course, there is, a box of matches.
 It’s best to buy the waterproof or “stormproof” variety for trips on the trail.
-Camping supply stores carry them.
-Keep your matches wrapped up, toss them into your pack with your fire-starter, and you’re set for any day trip—and unforeseen emergency.